-Art and Creative Direction, Creative Consultation, Photography, Graphic Design, Editorial Design, Photographic Pattern-Making, Print and Publications, Exhibition/Installation Design, Web Design, and Digital Content
+Art Direction, Creative Consultation, Photography and Image-Making, Editorial Design, Photographic Pattern-Making, Print and Publications, Exhibition/Installation Design

-Institut Français de la Mode (IFM) Master of Fashion Design – Visual Direction and Image-Making (current), École nationale supérieure d’art et de design de Nancy (current), École Nationale Supérieure des Beaux-Arts de Lyon – Master of Graphic Design (current), Pratt Institute, NY – BFA Graphic Design, Fordham University – BFA Graphic Design, Rutgers University – BFA Graphic Design
+Karlsruhe HfG – Seminar (2023), Institut Français de la Mode (IFM) Master of Fashion Design (current), Parsons Paris (2021–2022) – BFA Art, Media, and Technology, École nationale supérieure d’art et de design de Nancy (current), École Nationale Supérieure des Beaux-Arts de Lyon – Master of Graphic Design (2021–2023), Pratt Institute, NY – BFA Graphic Design, Fordham University – BFA Graphic Design, Rutgers University – BFA Graphic Design

-Institut Français de la Mode (IFM), GAMUT, Bard Graduate Center, Jeu de Paume, Marguerite Humeau, Nottingham Contemporary, Persta, Razzle Dazzle Architects, Royal College of Art, Éditions Béton-Roman, and Wendy’s Subway
+Bureau Klamm, Institut Français de la Mode (IFM), GAMUT, Bard Graduate Center, Jeu de Paume, Marguerite Humeau, Nicolas Jullien, Nottingham Contemporary, Persta, Razzle Dazzle Architects, Royal College of Art, Éditions Béton-Roman, Wendy’s Subway, and Whitechapel Gallery